Diplomi crop

 National Inventory

 The National Inventory of Living Heritage comprises 86 elements at present.
 It is a next step from the Wiki-inventory of Living Heritage.
+The call for new inscriptions is open till 16th March 2026.

 Elements within the Wiki-inventory can be suggested for the National inventory of Living Heritage.
 There are a total of 86 elements in the Finnish National inventory of Living Heritage nominated by the Ministry of Education and Culture.
-The National inventory is based on the proposal by the Finnish Heritage Agency and the Advisory group of intangible cultural heritage.
+The National inventory is based on the proposal by the Finnish Heritage Agency with the Advisory group of intangible cultural heritage.
 Communities and organizations active in the field of intangible cultural heritage have also been commenting on the submissions.
 Articles in the National Inventory need to be updated every three years.

 The selection of an element into the National Inventory of Living Heritage is a recognition to the communities that work with the traditions.
 The National Inventory also brings more visibility to the elements.